christianpetri/Juventus_Semesterarbeit_Webentwicklung_4I_2018/README.md

 let url = 'mongodb://localhost:27017/';
 ```
 Point your Backend to the location where the database root folder is installed.
-Run the command below with you system specific path.
+Run the command below with your system specific path.
 ```
 mongod --dbpath=C:\Users\User\Dev\Data\Movies
 ```